-Knowing the warning signs of addiction can help you or someone you care about get the help you need.
+Knowing the warning signs of addiction can help you or someone you care about get into rehab for healthcare professionals.
 Here are just a few warming signs of a substance abuse problem in health care employees:

 - Noticeable changes in job performance.
 This can include too many mistakes when charting or marking certain drugs as wasted more frequently.